It's more than a coffee tour - it's an experience!

-- Minimum of 2 people needed.
+MINIMUM: 2 adults.
 We can pair you with other groups.

-- A traditional Guatemalan lunch, freshly prepared for you at the farmer's home can be arranged for an extra Q50.00/$8.00 per person.
+DO YOU NEED LUNCH?: A traditional Guatemalan lunch, freshly prepared at farmer's home can be arranged for an extra Q50.00/$8.00 per person.
 (Only for morning tours).

-STARTING LOCATION: Plaza in San Miguel Escobar - 10 minutes by taxi or tuk tuk from Antigua.
-(It's easy to get here!
-Directions)
+STARTING LOCATION: Plaza in San Miguel Escobar - 10 minutes by taxi or Uber from Antigua Directions

 Tours are available through the San Miguel Escobar cooperative - farmers that have been crafting their coffee skills for years to bring you only the best specialty-grade coffee in Guatemala.

-- Money if you'd like to purchase additional coffee direct from the farmer
+Money if you would like to purchase additional coffee direct from the farmer

-Rain jacket or poncho (during the rainy season from May to November, especially in the afternoons May-November)
+Rain jacket or poncho (during the rainy season from May to November, especially in the afternoons).